thoughtbot/ruby-science/release/ruby-science.md

   Method](#extract-method) or [Extract Class](#extract-class) to extract common behavior.

-# Replace mixin with composition
+# Replace Mixin with Composition

 Mixins are one of two mechanisms for inheritance in Ruby.
 This refactoring provides safe steps for cleanly removing mixins that have become troublesome.